Hafan Books

 These poems condemn the obsessions of world readers and crusade for peace, but also celebrate the kindness of strangers and the beauties of nature: “I claim this liberty / To listen to my bottle sing / As it empties, its music divine…”

 Max Kpakio works in Swansea (Wales, UK) and Liberia as a journalist, community activist and human rights campaigner.
 His poems and testimony reflect on struggles for justice and dignity, living with the consequences of polio, and the importance of solidarity.
 ISBN 9781916044289.

-Available at Lulu.com here.
-Price may show USD $6.21 or GBP £5.00 — the book can be ordered just the same.
-All proceeds go to the charity Swansea Asylum Seekers Support.
+2022: Video animation.
 No Friends But the Mountains: Walking in the Shoes of Kurdish Refugees

 e